Food Charter Champion Awards

 f e a t u r e d s p o n s o r

-What is the Award/Prize?
+What is the Prize Package?

-In 2022, the five winners will each receive:
+Up to 5 winners will each receive:

-- $50 Gift Card to boba
+• $50 Gift Card to OTTO Pizza in Auburn

-- 2 Movie Passes to Flagship Cinemas
+• 2 Movie Passes to Flagship Cinemas

 In addition, efforts of all winners will be highlighted on the Good Food Council website and social media, and through other relevant local media.